Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Scenario Predict-then-Optimize

 The goal is to obtain a data-driven generator of future demand scenarios $G$.
 Traditional frameworks for data-driven prediction and optimization often work with point forecasts or, equivalently, mean value prediction.
 If the optimization is solely based upon a point forecast, it ignores the inherent forecast error of the point forecast.
 This only works if the point forecast is extremely accurate.
 However, data-driven online inventory routing and various other applications often have to deal with nonstationary demand patterns subject to exogenous disturbances, which makes it hard to provide reliable and accurate point forecasts.

-The scenario-predict step of ScPO, therefore, does not provide a single-point forecast of future retailer demands.
+The scenario-predict step of ScenPO, therefore, does not provide a single-point forecast of future retailer demands.
 Also, we do not rely on distributional assumptions to generate scenarios.
 Instead, the scenario-predict step characterizes the shape of future demand realizations by predicting future demand \textit{quantiles}.
-From these demand quantiles, we can then sample uniform demand realizations to effectively characterize future retailer demand scenarios without the need for distributional assumptions.
+From these demand quantiles, we can then sample uniformly to effectively characterize future retailer demand scenarios without the need for distributional assumptions.

-In this section, we first show the deep learning model we adopt to predict future demand quantiles, the so-called Multi-Horizon Quantile Recurrent Neural Networks (MQRNN).
+In this section, we first describe the deep learning model we adopt to predict future demand quantiles, the Multi-Horizon Quantile Recurrent Neural Network (MQRNN).
 Afterward, we discuss how we transform this into a scenario generation method based on the predicted quantiles by the MQRNN.
 An example of the performance of the MQRNN as eventually employed in our results can be found in Figure \ref{fig_mqrnn_forecast}.
 Here, the different shades reflect the quantile forecast of future demand.

 We are interested in predicting retailer demand at each of the upcoming $\ell$ periods.
 We can only base our prediction on the observation of the last $L$ demand observations $\mathcal{\tilde{Y}}_{:k}=\{\tilde{Y}^1_{:k}, \dots, \tilde{Y}^N_{:k}\}$, where $\tilde{Y}^i_{:k}=\{\tilde{y}^{i}_{k-t} \mid t\in \{1, 2, \dots, L\}\}$ are the last $L$ periods demands of retailer $i$.
 Besides the last demand observations, we consider the periods associated with the demands as features, which can be interpreted as calendar dates or weekdays because demands often correlate with holidays or weekdays.
 We denote $A^l_k=\{a^{l}_{k-t} \mid t\in \{1, 2, \dots, L\}\}$ as the dates of history periods and $A^f_k=\{a^{f}_{k+t} \mid t\in \{0, 1, \dots, \ell-1\}\}$ as future dates.
 Using this input, the MQRNN will provide a so-called quantile forecast that gives the conditional quantiles of the target distribution, i.e., the forecasting result of a quantile $b \in \mathcal B$ and period $k$ for retailer $i$, $Y_{k:}^{\prime ib}$, means $\mathbb{P}(Y_{k:}^{i} \leq Y_{k:}^{\prime ib}|\tilde{Y}^i_{:k}, A^{l}_k, A^{f}_k)=b$.
 Then we have $\{ \mathcal{Y}_{k:}^{\prime b}\mid b\in \mathcal{B} \} = \mathcal{M}(\mathcal{\tilde{Y}}_{:k}, A^{l}_k, A^{f}_k)$, where $\mathcal{Y}_{k:}^{\prime b}=\{Y_{k:}^{\prime ib}\mid i\in \mathcal{N}\}$ and $\mathcal{M(\cdot)}$ is the MQRNN predictor.
 From this, we can then determine $<\Omega_k, \mathcal P_k>$.